qitianshi/tyros/Lesson 3/README.md

 Here, `bought_shoes` is the condition.
 If the condition is `True`, it runs the code that says `print("I bought shoes")`.
 If the condition is `False`, it skips the `print` statement.
 Try changing the value of `bought_shoes` to `False`.
 What happens now?

+Conditions in if/else statements can be any boolean expression or variable.

 ### Indentation
 Notice that the `print` statement in the code above is further to the right than the rest of the code.
 This is called **indentation**; we say that the `print` statement is "indented".
 You indent your code by typing a `tab` (with the `tab` key).